-The input current on the analog inputs depends on a number of factors: sample rate, input voltage, source impedance, and power-down mode.
-Essentially, the current into the ADS8320 charges the internal capacitor array during the sample period.
+The input current on the analog inputs depends on a number of factors: sample rate, input voltage, and source impedance.
+Essentially, the current into the ADS8321 charges the internal capacitor array during the sample period.
 After this capacitance has been fully charged, there is no further input current.
-The source of the analog input voltage must be able to charge the input capacitance (45pF) to a 16-bit settling level within 4.5 clock cycles.
+The source of the analog input voltage must be able to charge the input capacitance (25pF) to 16-bit settling level within 4.5 clock cycles.
 When the converter goes into the hold mode or while it is in the power-down mode, the input impedance is greater than $1G\Omega$.

 Care must be taken regarding the absolute analog input voltage.
-To maintain the linearity of the converter, the -In input should not drop below GND - 100mV or exceed GND + 1V.
-The +In input should always remain within the range of GND - 100mV to $V{\rm CC}$ + 100mV.
+The +In input should always remain within the range of GND - 300mV to V{CC} + 300mW.
+The -In input should always remain within the range of GND - 300mV to 4V.
 Outside of these ranges, the converter's linearity may not meet specifications.
-To minimize noise, low bandwidth input signals with low-pass filters should be used.